-Following Minty’s recovery, her owners hired her out to John Stewart who operated a thriving lumber business.
-Stewart, who also employed Minty’s father and some of her brothers, was more lenient and generous than many people who employed slaves owned by others.
-His generosity allowed Tubman to earn more money than she was required to pass on to her owners, thus enabling her to accumulate some cash of her own.
-Using some of those funds, Minty hired a lawyer to investigate suspicions that her mother, Rit, may have been denied the freedom to which she was legally entitled under the provisions of her first owner’s will.
-The attorney discovered that when Rit became the property of Mary Pattison, she was to remain a slave until age forty-five.
+Following Minty’s recovery, her owners hired her out to John Stewart, who operated a thriving lumber business.
+Stewart, who also employed Minty’s father and some of her brothers, was more lenient and generous than many people who used slaves owned by others.
+His generosity allowed Tubman to save some cash of her own.
+Using some of those funds, Minty hired a lawyer to investigate suspicions that her mother, Rit, may have been denied the freedom that her first owner’s will bequeathed her.
+The attorney discovered that when Rit became the property of Mark Pattison, she would remain a slave until age forty-five.
 By extension, her offspring would also be free when they reached the same age.
 Unfortunately for Rit and Minty, when Edward Brodess inherited Rit in 1810, he refused to honor the terms of the will.
-The discovery of Brodess’ duplicity may have steeled Minty’s resolve to someday free herself.
+The discovery of Brodess’ duplicity may have steeled Minty’s resolve to free herself someday.

 Marriage to John Tubman

-Around the time that Minty was working for Stewart, she met and fell in love with John Tubman, a free black man who may have also been in Stewart’s employ.
-In 1844, the couple “wed,” but no legal record of their union exists because slaves were not lawfully permitted to marry in Maryland.
+Around the time that Minty was working for Stewart, she met and fell in love with John Tubman, a free black man who may have also worked for Stewart.
+In 1844, the couple “wed,” but no legal record of their union exists because Maryland law did not permit slaves Maryland.
 At the time of her marriage, Minty changed her first name to Harriet, in honor of her mother, and she assumed Tubman’s surname.
-Historical accounts of their life together are scant, but there is reason to believe that they loved each other, although their marriage produced no children.
+Historical accounts of their lives together are scant, but there is reason to believe that they loved each other, although their marriage produced no children.

-In 1847, Edward Brodess hired Tubman out to his stepbrother, Anthony Thompson, Jr. When Brodess died in 1849, Tubman heard rumors that her family might be separated and sold south.
-Fearing the worst, sometime around September 17, 1849, she decided to flee north in search of freedom.
+In 1847, Edward Brodess hired Tubman out to his stepbrother, Anthony Thompson, Jr. When Brodess died in 1849, Tubman heard rumors that his heirs might separate her family and sell them south.
+Fearing the worst, sometime around September 17, 1849, she fled north in search of freedom.
 As Tubman later related, “I had reasoned this out in my mind; there was one of two things I had a right to, liberty or death; if I could not have one, I would have the other.”

 When Tubman walked away, she headed north toward Pennsylvania.
 Her ninety-mile trek, which took her through Delaware, may have taken from ten days to three weeks to complete, depending on how much help she received along the way.
 Like most fugitive slaves, she would have rested during the day, when the possibility of detection was the greatest, and traveled at night, using the north star to guide her way.
 Although Tubman left no record of who abetted her escape, she undoubtedly received food and shelter at safe-houses along her route from members of the Underground Railroad.